 Live events are thrilling but can lead to unpredictable situations.
 We are all humans – including the speakers/talent – and it’s important to remember that.

-I’ve learned when things go array, it is best to manage the situation through openness, transparency, and an understanding of the client’s frustration and/or disappointment (rightfully so!).
+I’ve learned when things go awry, it is best to manage the situation through openness, transparency, and an understanding of the client’s frustration and/or disappointment (rightfully so!).

 A few years ago, 48 hours before a client event, the A-list celebrity headliner had to cancel due to an unexpected professional conflict.
 Leveraging my network of agents and managers, I was able to quickly provide multiple replacements for my client to choose from.
 The celebrity we swapped over-delivered for the client and turned a frustrating and potentially disastrous situation into an uber-successful event.